Since Instagram’s 2010 launch, the platform has solidified its reputation in point-and-shoot media sharing.

 Search by Place to grow your audience by connecting with people in certain geographical locations.
 You’ll explore what’s being shared by your location to engage with users while finding the best hashtags for more visibility.

-The same feature allows you to discover trending hashtags in real-time to see if current trends relate to your product, service, or brand.
+The same feature allows you to discover trending hashtags in real-time to see if current trends are related to your product, service, or brand.
 If they do, leverage this to develop engaging conversations to build brand trust and loyalty.
 Then, use these as inspiration to help develop your own trending posts for users and places that are connected to your business.

 How to Optimize for Instagram Search